Last updated on April 25th, 2022 at 03:14 am

-It is best to use dried herbs within a year or less.
+It is best to use your dried herbs within a year or less.
 Periodically check them for signs of mold, and remove any that show mold or discoloration.

 Now that you know how to store fresh herbs, I hope you’ll use these simple tips–and maybe even start an herb garden!

-You may also like these posts —
+If you liked How to Store Fresh Herbs, you may also like these posts —

-Fresh Mint Ice Cubes
+How to Make Fresh Mint Ice Cubes

 Freezer-Friendly Fruits and Vegetables — A How-to & Free Printable